 During the colder part of the year, our lips are just as likely to become dry and chapped as the rest of the body.
 To protect your lips, apply a liberal coat of balm with sunscreen built-in.
 You can also use vitamin E gel to soothe and heal extremely dry and cracked lips.
 Avoid lip balms with alcohol listed as their first ingredient.
 This means that a drying agent makes up the largest part of the lip balm’s composition.
 Instead, look for ingredients like dimethicone, which is a material used to seal moisture into the skin.
 Shea and cocoa butter are also common ingredients that can soothe and moisturize dry lips.
 Aloe vera and Vitamin E are often used to heal damaged skin and relieve dryness.

 Visit a U.S. Dermatology Partners Location Near You

-Dr. Green and the team at U.S. Dermatology Partners in Lee’s Summit, Missouri would love to help you prepare for healthy skin this winter.
-Don’t hesitate to reach out to schedule an appointment with Dr. Green and her team.
-If you don’t live near Lee’s Summit, U.S. Dermatology Partners still has your skincare covered.
+The team at U.S. Dermatology Partners would love to help you prepare for healthy skin this winter.
 We have dermatology practices across the U.S., so no matter where you live, there’s an office near you.
 If you’re ready to schedule an appointment in one of our local dermatology practices, it’s quick and easy to begin.
 Simply fill out our online form by answering a few quick questions.
 One of our team members will contact you to personally schedule an appointment for you to visit one of our dermatology practices.

 Find a location near me